sahilneverdies/WUMP/README.md

 2. **For Music:**
    A public Lavalink is used, hosted by [Winkle Music](https://discord.gg/winklemusic) by [Ujjwal](https://github.com/UjjwalxD).
 For better audio quality, it is recommended to set up your private Lavalink v4.
-   > Update your Lavalink URL, password, and other configurations [here](https://github.com/sonujana26/olympus-bot/blob/main/cogs/commands/music.py#L339).
+   > Update your Lavalink URL, password, and other configurations [by clicking here](https://github.com/sonujana26/olympus-bot/blob/main/cogs/commands/music.py#L339).

 3. **Logging & Notifications:**
    - **Command Logs:** Get a channel webhook URL and update it [here](https://github.com/sonujana26/olympus-bot/blob/main/main.py#L75) (in `main.py`).